George480/geolite/README.md

 # __Extra Notes__
 127.0.0.1 is given as "Unknown" as it is a private IP.

-Country and City databases are updated every first Tuesday of every month.
+Country, City and ASN databases will be updated every first Wednesday of every month.
-ASN database is updated every Tuesday.

-For a start, I will be updating the databases every month (1 day after their release).
-If the majority of the users want a weekly update on ASN database, please inform me.

-It opens the databases on startup according to which database exists in [I]scriptfiles[/I] folder, therefore if you prefer to use the Country database only, place maxmind_country.db into [I]scriptfiles[/I] folder and not the other two databases.
+It opens the databases on startup according to which database exists in _scriptfiles_ folder, therefore if you prefer to use the Country database only, place maxmind_country.db into _scriptfiles_ folder and not the other two databases.

 A MySQL version would require non-threaded queries to keep the same usage of functions.
 If you have any suggestion, please inform me.